keyou/chromium_demo/README.md

 ## TODO

+- Add a demo showing how to register a mojo service with the Browser process so that the Render process can use it (the demo may need to be provided as a patch).
 - Improve the documentation of the process initialization part ([docs/startup.md](docs/startup.md));
 - Improve the documentation of the UI part ([docs/ui.md](docs/ui.md));
 - Improve the documentation of the content module ([docs/content.md](docs/content.md));